SpacePlushy/claude-code-fix/README.md

 - **Permission denied**: Ensure you have write access to your home directory
 - **nvm not found**: The script will install nvm automatically
 - **Docker not available**: Install Docker Desktop for the containerized solution
+- **"Config install method: unknown" warning**: This is a cosmetic warning that occurs when Claude is running locally but the config database hasn't been updated.
+It doesn't affect functionality.
+To resolve: run `claude migrate-installer` or ignore the warning.

 ---